SNRE and Ford School of Public Policy (M.S. and M.P.P.)

 - PubPol 513 Calculus

-- PubPol 529 Statistics (Fulfills NRE Analytics/Statistics requirement.
+- PubPol 529 Statistics (Fulfills NRE Statistics requirement.
 NRE 538 fulfills FSPP requirement.)

 - PubPol 558 Microeconomics B (Fulfills NRE Analytics requirement.)